A new method to prove the Collatz conjecture

 \section{Abstract}

-The Collatz conjecture is an unsolved problem in mathematics which introduced by Lothar Collatz in 1937.
-Although the prize for the proof of this problem is 1 million dollar, nobody has succeeded in proving this conjecture.
-However in this article, we will discuss the results of the author's research and come closer to the proof of this conjecture.
+The Collatz conjecture is a famous math problem that was introduced by Lothar Collatz in 1937, and nobody has yet succeeded in proving or disproving it.
+In this article, I will analyze this problem with a new approach and I will discuss my important findings that are helpful in getting closer to the proof of this unsolved problem in mathematics.